China–India relations: Sino-Sikh War

 In the 18th to 19th centuries, the Sikh Empire expanded into neighbouring lands.
-It had annexed Ladakh into the state of Jammu in 1834.
+It annexed Ladakh into the state of Jammu in 1834.
 In 1841, they had some conflicts with Chinese forces; neither side wished to continue the conflict, as the Sikhs were embroiled in tensions with the British that would lead up to the First Anglo-Sikh War, while the Chinese were in the midst of the First Opium War.
 The Sikhs claimed victory.
 The two parties signed a treaty in September 1842, which stipulated no transgressions or interference in the other country's frontiers.